toastpp/toastpp/README.md

 Installing precompiled Toast++ packages
 ---------------------------------------

-If you are using the pre-compiled packages, just unzip both packages into THE SAME directory.
+If you are using the pre-compiled packages, just unzip both packages into *the same* directory.
 You should end up with a single "toast" root directory.

-Note that some unzip utilities, in particular on Windows, store the zip contents under a directory named after the zip file, e.g.
+Note that some unzip utilities, in particular on Windows, store the zip contents under a directory named after the zip file, e.g. `toast_v2.0.0_common.zip`  -> `toast_v2.0.0_common/`

-toast_v2.0.0_common.zip  -->  toast_v2.0.0_common/

-In that case, you will end up with two separate directories, and must merge the two "toast" subdirectories from both manually.
+In that case, you will end up with two separate directories, and must merge the two toast subdirectories from both manually.

 Preparing the Toast++ environment
 ---------------------------------